 Q. My husband is in a nursing home and has qualified for a Medi-Cal subsidy to help with care expenses.
-To qualify, I was obliged to take his name off of most of our bank accounts, so that most everything is in my name now.
+To qualify, I was obliged to take his name off of most of our bank accounts, so that almost everything is in my name now.
 However, I have my own health problems and I wonder what would happen if I pass away before him, as each of our wills leaves everything to the other.
 Would he lose his Medi-Cal benefits?
 I want to make sure he is protected.

 (1) The “Skip” Plan: One option is to revise your own will to “skip over” your husband and leave everything to your children, but with the understanding that they will use those funds to pay for such items that your husband might need and which Medi-Cal does not cover.
 This approach assumes that your children will fully honor your request, have no creditor problems, are not at risk of divorce and have understanding spouses who will support this use of “their” inheritance.

 Under either strategy, if your husband’s health later improves so that he can return home or move into a less restrictive environment, the funds thus preserved would be available to pay for his care in the new setting.
 Alternatively, even if he remains in the nursing home, you will have preserved a separate fund to supplement his needs and enhance his quality of life.
-In either case, changing your will is an act of love.
+In either case, changing your own will is an act of love.

 Healthy Couples: For those healthy couples who wish to plan ahead, these same strategies can be incorporated into their own estate plans, to be “triggered” in the event one spouse someday requires nursing home placement and qualifies for a Medi-Cal subsidy.